 - Certain export transactions that may be considered for authorization under existing Department of Commerce regulations and guidelines with respect to Cuba or engaged in by U.S.-owned or -controlled foreign firms

 And now, unfortunately, the easiest way to get a visa, the people-to-people category, is forbidden too.
 But still, there are ways to visit Cuba on your own.

 TO CLARIFY: Since I get this question via email quite often.
-The “Tourist Card” applies to almost every traveler visiting Cuba (except the 18 countries linked to above), but the 12 visa categories are only for Americans (if they choose to fly direct from the US).
+The “Tourist Card” applies to almost every traveler visiting Cuba (except the 18 countries linked to above).
+Still, the 12 visa categories are only for Americans (if they choose to fly directly from the US).

-The Cuban Embassy in Washington DC gives visas/tourist cards under one of the 12 OFAC approved categories even if you’re traveling just for tourism (now with a tour operator).
+The Cuban Embassy in Washington DC gives visas/tourist cards under one of the 12 OFAC-approved categories, even if you’re traveling to Cuba just for tourism (now with a tour operator).
 The cost of the application is $50 in person or $70 by mail.
-Their embassy site is

-a mess not working at the moment, but here’s their contact information in case you’d want to reach to apply or know more about the tourist cards and the OFAC.
+Their embassy site is a mess, but here’s their contact information in case you want to reach out to apply or know more about the tourist cards and the OFAC.

-Cuba Embassy in Washington DC
+Cuba Embassy in Washington, DC

-2630 16 St. N W.
+2630 16 St. NW.